Alain Robbe-Grillet: Style

-His writing style has been described as "realist" or "phenomenological" (in the Heideggerian sense) or "a theory of pure surface".
+His writing style has been described as "realist" or "phenomenological" (in the Husserlian sense) or "a theory of pure surface".
 Methodical, geometric, and often repetitive descriptions of objects replace (though often reveal) the psychology and interiority of the character.
 The reader must slowly piece together the story and the emotional experience of jealousy, for example, in the repetition of descriptions, the attention to odd details, and the breaks in repetitions, a method that resembles the experience of psychoanalysis in which the deeper unconscious meanings are contained in the flow and disruptions of free associations.
 Timelines and plots are fractured, and the resulting novel resembles the literary equivalent of a cubist painting.
 Yet his work is ultimately characterized by its ability to mean many things to many different people.

 Novels

 Robbe-Grillet wrote his first novel A Regicide (Un Régicide) in 1949, but it was rejected by Gallimard, a major French publishing house, and only later published with minor corrections by his lifelong publisher Les Éditions de Minuit in 1978.
 His second novel, The Erasers (Les Gommes), superficially resembles a detective novel, but it contains within it a deeper structure based on the tale of Oedipus.
 The detective is seeking the assassin in a murder that has not yet occurred, only to discover that it is his destiny to become that assassin.

 His next and most acclaimed novel is The Voyeur (Le Voyeur), first published in French in 1955 and translated into English in 1958 by Richard Howard.
 The Voyeur relates the story of Mathias, a traveling watch salesman who returns to the island of his youth with a desperate objective.
 As with many of his novels, The Voyeur revolves around an apparent murder: throughout the novel, Mathias unfolds a newspaper clipping about the details of a young girl's murder and the discovery of her body among the seaside rocks.
 Mathias' relationship with a dead girl, possibly that hinted at in the story, is obliquely revealed in the course of the novel so that we are never actually sure if Mathias is a killer or simply a person who fantasizes about killing.
 Importantly, the "actual murder," if such a thing exists, is absent from the text.
 The narration contains little dialogue, and an ambiguous timeline of events.
 Indeed, the novel's opening line is indicative of the novel's tone: "It was as if no one had heard."
 The Voyeur was awarded the Prix des Critiques.